finol-digital/Card-Game-Simulator/docs/PRIVACY.md

 You will be notified of any Privacy Policy changes:
 - On our Privacy Policy Page

-Can change your personal information:
+You can change your personal information:
 - By emailing us

 ## How does our site handle Do Not Track signals?